Vyšehrad (steamboat)

-Vyšehrad is one of the last two remaining operating steamboats on the Vltava River in Prague, Czech Republic, and belongs to the Prague Steamboat Company.
+Vyšehrad is 1 of 2 steamboats on the Vltava River in Prague, Czech Republic, although she is no longer operating she belongs to the Prague Steamboat Company.

 Vyšehrad was built in 1938 during the company's modernization in the 1930s when new boats were being bought and old ones modernized.
 Her original name was Antonín Švehla (a politician of the First Republic).
 Type-wise the Vyšehrad was similar to then a decade old steamers Dresden and Leipzig that belonged to SBDA Company (situated in Dresden).

 It has been renamed at several points in history – Karlstein in 1942, T.G.
 Masaryk after World War II and Děvín in 1952.
 In 1992 it was completely renovated and renamed Vyšehrad.
 The most recent reconstruction took place in winter 2006–2007 in Laubegast shipyard in Dresden.

 Technical details

 Vyšehrad is 62 m long and 6.2 m wide, 10.5 over the paddleboxes.
 It has a 165 kW (220 k) engine.
 Originally it could carry 885 passengers; nowadays it is 300, and 199 of them can be seated.
 Its maximum speed is approximately 17 km/h.